Top Tips for the Tbilisi to Yerevan Train

 Yerevan Railway Station is right next to Sasuntsi David metro station, so you can use this to get into the centre of the city.
 The metro starts running at around 07:30, so no need to rush off the sleeper train!
 You’ll need to pay 100 AMD in cash for a plastic token to ride the metro.
 There is an ATM in the metro if you haven’t got any local currency yet.

-Read our top things to do in Yerevan here!
+Read our top things to do in Yerevan here and the best restaurants for vegetarians here – the falafel wrap game is strong!

 So what was the whole experience like overall?